FIND YOUR PATH THROUGH IMPOSTER SYNDROME

 Imposter syndrome is the silent saboteur of self-confidence, whispering doubts and convincing individuals that their successes are mere flukes.

 This book delves into the psychology of imposter syndrome, offering insights into its origins and manifestations.
-Through a blend of therapeutic techniques, including part work, tapping, and meditation, Henley guides readers in dismantling the beliefs that fuel their self-doubt, including:
+Through a blend of therapeutic techniques, including part work, tapping and meditation, Henley guides you to dismantle the beliefs that fuel self-doubt, including:

 • Exercises to identify and reframe limiting beliefs